dhiemaz/account-service/README.md

 MONGO_PASSWORD={MongoDB database password}
 ```

-e : _please fill configuration values with the correct one or match with your system._
+note : _please fill configuration values with the correct one or match with your system._

 * Dependencies